-- 1. Decisions on applications that go to the DRB for review shall be made in accordance with 24 V.S.A. § 4464 including all findings of fact, conclusions, and conditions. - 2.
-The DRB shall consider comments from the ANR. - 3.
-No permit shall be issued by the AO for any use or structure which requires the approval of the DRB until such approval has been obtained.
+1. Decisions on applications that go to the Board of Adjustment for review shall be made in accordance with 24 V.S.A. § 4464 including all findings of fact, conclusions, and conditions.

+2. The Board of Adjustment shall consider comments from the ANR.

+3. No permit shall be issued by the AO for any use or structure which requires the approval of the Board of Adjustment until such approval has been obtained.